-Company Name International Consolidated Airlines Group Lagardère Date of Vote September 2020 May 2020 Summary of the resolution Remuneration proposal Governance proposal How the firm voted Against the proposal For the proposal On which criteria has the vote been deemed as 'significant?
-LGIM considered their response as illustrative of the need for the firm to monitor their investee companies responses to COVID-19.
-The vote received media scrutiny and a high degree of public interest.
-Outcome of the vote The vote passed The vote did not pass
+Company Name Barrick Gold Corporation Wheaton Precious Metals Corp.
+Date of Vote May 2021 May 2021 Summary of the resolution Governance proposal Governance proposal How the firm voted Withheld Withheld On which criteria has the vote been deemed as 'significant?
+Gender diversity as a financially material issue Gender diversity as a financially material issue Outcome of the vote The vote passed The vote passed